shivani100604/Voice-Assistant/README.md

 - Fun facts feature.
 - Voice input (using browser mic).
 - Interactive chat UI with a send button and mic button.
 - Free AI fallback to Wikipedia answers.

-## Project Structure
-voice-assistant/
-├── app.py
-├── assistant.py
-├── modules/
-│   ├── general_qa.py
-│   ├── news.py
-│   ├── weather.py
-│   └── facts.py
-├── static/
-│   ├── style.css
-│   ├── script.js
-│   └── logo.png
-├── templates/
-│   └── index.html
-├── requirements.txt
-└── README.md

 ## Installation and Setup
 1. Clone the Repository